Ronald Ray Howard: Crime

-On April 11, 1992, Trooper Bill Davidson stopped Howard, originally from the South Park area of Houston, Texas, on U.S. Highway 59 about 5 miles (8 km) south of Edna, Texas in a 1986 GMC Jimmy, as his vehicle had a broken headlight.
+On April 11, 1992, Trooper Bill Davidson stopped Howard, originally from the South Park area of Houston, Texas, on U.S. Highway 59 about 5 miles (8 km) south of Edna, Texas in a 1986 GMC Jimmy with a broken headlight.
 When Davidson approached the driver-side window of the car, he was shot in the neck.
-Howard drove off but was apprehended later in the night, with a 9 mm pistol.
+Howard drove off but was apprehended later that night with a 9 mm pistol in his possession.
 The car was later found to be stolen.
 Three days later, Davidson died of his injuries.
 Drug tests showed that Howard had cocaine and cannabis in his system at the time of the murder.

 Howard also said that the rap music that he listened to had conditioned him to hate police officers.
 He had been listening to 2Pac's "Soulja's Story" when pulled over.
 The song talks about the harsh life of a young black male being pulled over by a police officer and then shooting him.

 Sentencing

 On June 8, 1993, Howard was convicted of capital murder and just over a month later sentenced to death.
 On December 18, 1996, however, the Texas Court of Criminal Appeals overturned the sentence (but not the conviction) because a prospective juror had been erroneously dismissed.
 The appeals court ordered a new punishment trial, which took place on January 26, 1999; the new trial again sentenced Howard to death.
 This new sentence was confirmed by the Court of Criminal Appeals on December 19, 2001.
-On March 30, 2005 after appealing to the Supreme Court of the United States, the Court of Appeals for the Fifth Circuit and the District Court for the Southern District of Texas his execution date was set as October 6.
+On March 30, 2005, after appealing to the Supreme Court of the United States, the Court of Appeals for the Fifth Circuit and the District Court for the Southern District of Texas his execution date was set as October 6.

 According to the National Coalition to Abolish the Death Penalty, Howard continued to regret his actions and worked to stop at-risk youth following his lead.

 Death

-Howard was executed by lethal injection on October 6, 2005 in Huntsville, Texas.
+Howard was executed by lethal injection on October 6, 2005, in Huntsville, Texas.

 When asked by the warden if he had a final statement, he looked at the family of Davidson and said:

 "Yes sir, I do.
 To the victim's family, I hope it helps a little.
 I do not know how, but I hope it helps."

 He then looked at his family and friends and said: "I love you all, all of you.
 You know I love you.
 Thank you for bringing my children back to my life.
 Thank you.
 I love you all.
 I love you all very much.
 Thank you very much."

 Howard was pronounced dead at 6:24 p.m.